apache/cordova-docs/docs/en/edge/cordova/media/capture/capture.md

 Capture
 =======

-> Provides access to the audio, image, and video capture capabilities of the device.
+> Provides access to the device's audio, image, and video capture capabilities.

 Objects
 -------